Preparing to Run DRP

 DRP's communication to support Workflow does not require much bandwith.
 Generally, these control messages are small packets, and do not consume much network resources.
 However, the act of provisioning systems will require bandwidth dependent on the number of systems being provisioned in parallel, and the size of the provisioning artifacts (packages, images, etc).
 If these resources are hosted on the DRP Endpoints web service (the standard configuration), then you will need to consider these activities in your sizing.

 For small lab and test environments, a single 1 gbps full duplex network link is likely sufficient.
 For larger production environments, we recommend 2x 10 gbps bonded links for both bandwidth, and reliability.

 Provisioning -vs- Baseboard Management Network¶

-To accompllish this, the DRP Endpoint can be "multi-homed", or connected via NICs/Network Segments to both the in-band provisioning network, and the out-of-band provisioning network.
+To accomplish this, the DRP Endpoint can be "multi-homed", or connected via NICs/Network Segments to both the in-band provisioning network, and the out-of-band provisioning network.
 Alternatively, a single network interface will suffice, if that network routes to the BMC interfaces.
-In this case, it would be prudent to insure that Firewall or ACL rules block access to unknown systems.
-If firewall/ACLs are in place, ensure that your DRP Endpoint(s) IP addresses are whitelisted/allowewd access.
+In this case, it would be prudent to ensure that Firewall or ACL rules block access to unknown systems.
+If firewall/ACLs are in place, ensure that your DRP Endpoint(s) IP addresses are whitelisted/allowed access.

 Multiple Network Connections¶